-If you have an Instant Pot that is not coming to pressure, there are things you can do to troubleshoot it.
-Your foods won’t cook properly without pressure so this is an important issue to fix.
+If you have noticed your Instant Pot not sealing, it’s more than likely an easy fix.
+Your foods won’t cook properly without pressure, so this is an important issue to fix.

-Instant Pot Pressure Cookers–all electric pressure cookers–rely on liquid and a tight seal to pressurize.
-But there are other factors, as well–the temperature of your food, how full your pot is, and if your sealing valve is closed.
+Instant Pot Pressure Cookers – well, all electric pressure cookers – rely on liquid and a tight seal to pressurize.
+But there are other factors, as well – the temperature of your food, how full your pot is, and if your sealing valve is closed.

-I’ve been creating healthy Instant Pot recipes for several years now, and have a lot of experience cooking with this amazing appliance.
+I’ve been creating healthy Instant Pot recipes for several years now, and have even written an Instant Pot cookbook.
+I have a lot of experience troubleshooting and cooking with this amazing appliance.
 I’ve got you covered ;)

 1. Start with the easiest fixes first